tpka/working_env/mac/README.md

 # Building Mac by Ansible+Homebrew

-This documentation describes step by step Mac provisioning process.
+This documentation describes step by step Mac automated provisioning process.
 It's based on SpringerNature pre-build Mac.

 - Written by: Tomohiro Takatsuka
-- As of Oct/2019
+- As of Oct/2020

 ## Environment

-- macOS Majave(ver.10.14.6)
+- macOS Catalina(ver.10.15)
 	- built by SpringerNature Casper image

 ## Pre-Requirement